Is Stake legit?

-Stake doesn't have a banking background, which is not crucial, but would make a better case for their reliability.
+Stake doesn't have a banking background, which is not crucial, but would make a better case for their legitimacy.
 The reason is that even if it's not required by law that a struggling broker must be saved by its parent bank, in most cases you can count on this happening.

 Broker listed on stock exchange

 Stake is not listed on any stock exchange, hence it's harder to get detailed or any kind of direct information about its financial performance.